 Eric Townell forms Resonanz, a flexible, innovative, and high-quality choral ensemble of about 40 voices, to represent the larger chorus in fundraising and outreach settings.

-The Rochester Oratorio Society launches Classical Idol, an innovative, annual competition program for new and rising opera talent across the country.
+The Rochester Oratorio Society launches Rochester International Vocal Competition, an innovative, annual competition program for new and rising opera talent across the country.